Written by Tenley Haraldson.

 Change Bedding

-Unless your child is taking a bath before bed every night, try to replace their sheets once a week.
+Unless your kid takes a bath before bed every night, try to replace their sheets once a week.

 Put Toys Away

-When you’re cleaning a child’s bedroom, find homes for toys, books, and clothes.
-Hunt down items that have no business being in your child’s room, whether they’re broken toys, remote controls, or bits of food.
+When you clean your child’s bedroom, find homes for toys, books, and clothes.
+Hunt down items that have no business being in your child’s room, like broken toys, remote controls, and bits of food.

 Dust Furniture & Baseboards

-Parents might have to dust high surfaces like bookshelves, but since they’re already close to the ground, kids are ideal candidates for cleaning baseboards with a microfiber towel.
+Parents might have to dust high surfaces like bookshelves and ceiling fans.
+Since they’re already close to the ground, kids are the ideal candidates for cleaning baseboards with a microfiber towel.

 Focus on Floors